mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 ### NOTES
 Total Time: **135 minutes**

 Carina dropped me off at Michells Farm and I jogged back home from there.
-Decent headwind too.
+Decent headwind too and if there was a section sheltered from the wind but not the sun, it was quite warm.
+I felt okay but not as fresh as I did when I did this route on [January 17th](ironman2021-32weeksout?sun).
+The bike ride [yesterday](ironman2021-15weeksout?sat) was +3 hours and consequently, I felt less fatigue in my legs this afternoon than a week ago.

-I was invited for dinner with my in-laws so I jumped on the TT bike for a run up to Sidney.
+I was invited for dinner with my in-laws so I jumped on the TT bike for a run up to _Sidney_.
+The mountain bike is fun but the TT bike can be fun too.
+It is rare for me to ride mostly uninterrupted for 20km on the road so I took this as a chance to learn and make mental notes of the effort and distance.

-Thought I could take advantage of the tailwind.
-That tailwind died at Mitchells Farm and I worked a slight headwind for the remainder of the ride.
+Given the amount of headwind experienced on a couple hours earlier, I half expected to get a push for the ride in the opposite direction.
+There was a nice tailwind through to _Elk Lake_ but it died off near the intersection of _Island View Road_.
+Then it was a slight headwind for the remainder of the ride.
+Time to _Sidney_ via the _Pat Bay Highway_ was 45 minutes.

 <!---->